-The other man laughed heartily.
+The man laughed heartily.
 “That she won’t!
 Go on, boy, we’ve kept you long enough.
 I’m sure she’s heard you’re here and is waiting for you to arrive.
 Say hello to your uncle for me.”

 “Foolish boy, coming here with the rain.
-That uncle of yours knows full well that the river tends to overflow during the rainy season.
+That uncle of yours knows full well the river tends to overflow during the rainy season.
 Next time I see him, we’re going to have a long talk.”
 She waved her frail-looking hands in the air, displeased.

 Kira had spent a few years as a child in the Old Town, and its people, in particular Elia, the old herbalist, held a special place in his heart.
 She had always been very kind to him and had taken it upon herself to be a very active part of his upbringing—much to his uncle’s dismay.

 “Though late this year, it is indeed the rainy season.
 Regardless, I wanted to see you.”
 He placed a gloved hand over her head and gave her a kiss through it.

 She brushed his hand away.
 “Don’t give me that ‘coming to see me’ business.
 You young folk already have enough on your shoulders without wasting your time on a bag of bones like me.”

 There was a heavy weight to her brow that he had never seen before.
 “Did something happen?”
 She dismissed his question with a humph and took a seat at the dining table.
 Elia was rather proud, and he knew better than to press her.